 The equations of motion \eqref{eq:VelContExplicit} are then modified according to

 where ``$\dots$'' indicates the terms that also appear in \eqref{eq:momcont}.
-The modified quasinormal modes are given by a ``sound mode'', whose dispersion relation is
+The modified quasinormal modes are given by a ``sound mode,'' whose dispersion relation is

-and a ``shear diffusion mode'', with
+and a ``shear diffusion mode'' with

-At $O(k^3)$---which is subleading for all modes---we see the effect of the new coefficient, $\gamma$.
+where it is only at $O(k^3)$---which is subleading for all modes---that we see the effect of the new coefficient $\gamma$.
 The effect is most pronounced for the shear diffusion mode, which acquires a propagating and nondissipative contribution.